 Phone: 248-246-FARM (3276)

 Many consider this market one of the best in southeast Michigan.
-Find a wide variety of fresh, locally produced fruits and veggies, as well as baked goods, eggs, dairy products, meats, herbs, bread and other goods.
+Find a wide variety of fresh, locally produced fruits and veggies, as well as baked goods, eggs, plants and other goods.
 Be sure to catch the amazing flea market, too, packed with collectibles and antiques on Sundays.

-- Address: South Ann Arbor Street, half a block south of Michigan Avenue, downtown Saline (Saturday); Saline District Library, 555 N. Maple Road, Saline (Tuesdays)
+- Address: South Ann Arbor Street, downtown Saline (Saturday); Saline District Library, 555 N. Maple Road, Saline (Tuesdays)

 - Phone: 734-429-3518